 It is the trend of the numbers that concerns me the most.
-It starts off pretty well, though I can’t exactly put my stamp of approval on a product that can only garner a 50% score on it’s 5-Star reviews.
+It starts off pretty well, though I can’t exactly put my stamp of approval on it.

 Then it takes a sharp upturn at the middle until there are a huge amount of 1-Star Reviews.
 That’s a tough pill to swallow when such a large portion of the population, who have taken a chance on the Charge 3, has a very negative opinion of the product.